glynthomas/b2/README.md

 constant scrolling graph view of music playing or not playing ?

+two devices active, music upload refresh bug (polling), more UI polling !

+browser memory leak from constant polling

 internet connection required for the web UI to load properly ( this now fixed )

 ## planned player upgrades ;

 - fix the network constant poling problem

+- fix any memory leak issues

 - make any performance updates

 - improve the web UI controls

+* please note a brand new UI is being developed here ... https://github.com/geometryzen/brennan-app

-if you are a b2 owner and you stumble onto this page, if you want to contribute please get in touch.
+if you are a b2 owner and you stumble onto this page, and you like a simpler stable version of this web UI player and want to contribute please get in touch.

-###### *note these updates and fixes are at your own risk if you implement them on your own b2 player.
+###### * note these updates and fixes are at your own risk if you implement them on your own b2 player.